andersoncardoso/reform/README.md

+(Disclaimer: this is a initial draft to probably will change a lot on the near future.
+If you dont like hard emotions, dont use it yet)

 #ReForm.js

-This is small library to build and handle ajax forms directly for you, given a simple json configuration and small callbacks.
+This is small library to build and handle ajax forms.

-The idea behind this project is to leave bloated backend form rendering engines like django.forms and other similar engines that cross boundaries (control the rendering of you forms on the backend).
+The idea behind this project is to leave bloated backend form rendering engines, like django.forms and other similar.
+These engines generally cross boundaries and control the rendering of you forms on the backend.
 We should leave what belongs to the front-end to the front-end.

 ##Dependecies:

 This project initially was a jQuery plugin, but I've decided to make more generic.
-It's only dependency now is underscore.js.
+It only depends  of underscore.js (for now).

 ##Usage:

-(Disclaimer: this is a inital draft to probably will change a lot on the near future.
-If you dont like hard emotions, dont use yet)

 ```
 my_form = new ReForm({